jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (1) In the exercise of powers, functions, and discretions conferred on the chief executive by this Act or the Social Welfare (Transitional Provisions) Act 1990 or Part 6 of the War Pensions Act 1954 or the New Zealand Superannuation and Retirement Income Act 2001, the chief executive must comply with any general or special directions given to the chief executive in writing by the Minister.
 (2) As soon as practicable after giving a direction under subsection (1), the Minister must publish in the Gazette and present to the House of Representatives a copy of the direction.
 (3) A direction given under this section for the purposes of all or any of sections 60RAB(1)(b), 125AA(5), and 132AD(4)(c) (other than a direction of that kind that relates exclusively to an individual)—
-  (a) is a regulation for the purposes of the Regulations (Disallowance) Act 1989; but (b) is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+  (a) is not a legislative instrument for the purposes of the Legislation Act 2012; but (b) is a disallowable instrument for the purposes of the Legislation Act 2012, and must be presented to the House of Representatives in accordance with section 41 of that Act.

 ### 6 Social Security Commission
 [Repealed]